sapegin/slides/inconsistent-styles-full.md

 ---

-# Find minimal number of styles to cover most of the use cases of your app or site
+<Heading>Find minimal number of styles to cover most of the use cases of your app or site</Heading>

 ---